Malaia garnet

 Malaia garnet or Malaya garnet is a gemological varietal name for light to dark slightly pinkish orange, reddish orange, or yellowish orange garnet, that are of a mixture within the pyralspite series pyrope, almandine, and spessartine with a little calcium.
-The name Malaia is translated from Swahili to mean, prostitute.
+In Swahili, Malaia means "out of the family", a reference to how this variety was initially set aside by miners looking for gem quality rhodolite.
 It is found in east Africa, in the Umba Valley bordering Tanzania and Kenya.